grafana/mimir/docs/sources/mimir/configure/configure-ingester-circuit-breakers.md

 - `-ingester.push-circuit-breaker.initial-delay`: How long a push circuit breaker waits to become active after an activation request.
 During this time, neither failures nor successes are counted.

-- `-ingester.read-circuit-breaker.initial-delay`: How long a read circuit breaker should wait between an activation request and becoming effectively active?
-During that time both failures and successes are not counted.
+- `-ingester.read-circuit-breaker.initial-delay`: How long a read circuit breaker waits to become active after an activation request.
+During this time, neither failures nor successes are counted.

 - `-ingester.push-circuit-breaker.request-timeout`: The maximum duration of a push request before it triggers a timeout.
 This configuration is used for push circuit breakers only, and the corresponding timeouts are not reported as errors.